AImageLab-zip/MONKEY_challenge_ziplab/README.md

 # **Architecture and Inference Pipeline**

-> [!NOTE]
-> We are currently writing the documentation for this repository as it is not yet complete.
-> Thank you for your patience.
->

 Our approach is based on the state-of-the-art **[CellViT-plus-plus](https://github.com/TIO-IKIM/CellViT-plus-plus)** framework, which leverages a pre-trained foundational model backbone for **nuclei detection, segmentation, and classification** in whole slide images (WSIs).
 We enhance the system by fine-tuning a **multi-layer perceptron (MLP) classifier** to assign one of three classes to every detected nucleus: **monocytes, lymphocytes, and an additional "other" class**.
 The "other" class is generated semi-automatically using the **CellViT SAM-H model**, augmenting the training dataset for the **MONKEY challenge**.

 ---